Trading Operations in Strategies

 .Apply(this);

-Detailed examples of using rules with orders can be found in the Examples of rules for orders section.
+Detailed examples of using rules with orders can be found in the Order Rule Examples section.

 Position Management